10 Movies to Watch If you are Learning French

 2. Amélie (2001)

-Amélie, which is also called “Le Fabuleux Destin d’Amelie Poulain,” is one of the most intercontinental famous French films.
+Amélie, which is also known as “Le Fabuleux Destin d’Amélie Poulain,” is one of the most internationally renowned French films.

-Directed by Jean-Pierre Jeunet, Amélie is a romantic comedy that whimsically depicts present-day Parisian life.
+Directed by Jean-Pierre Jeunet, Amélie is a romantic comedy that whimsically depicts life in present-day Paris.

 The movie is set in Montmartre and is about a shy waitress who goes on a quest to positively change people’s lives around her while struggling to cope with her isolation.

-If you are a beginner or intermediate learner of French, this film is for you.
+If you are a beginner or intermediate French learner, this film is for you.

 3. Le Scaphandre et le papillon (2007)

-Known in English as The Divine Bell and Butterfly, this biographical movie and its storyline were based on the memoir of Jean Bauby, played by Mathieu Amalric.
+Known in English as The Divine Bell and Butterfly, this biographical film is based on Jean Bauby’s memoir and stars Mathieu Amalric as Bauby.

-The story talks about Bauby’s life challenges after suffering from a devastating stroke that put him under a deplorable condition called “Locked-in syndrome.”
+The story talks about Bauby’s life challenges after suffering from a devastating stroke that put him in a deplorable condition called “Locked-in syndrome.”

 Ronald Harwood wrote the film, which Julian Schnabel directed.
-It is excellent for those who want to be introduced to another world of French intrigue and drama.
+It is well-suited for those seeking an introduction to another world of French intrigue and drama.

 4. La Vie d’Adèle (2013)